-In this article I’m going to discuss why having large surges in traffic going to a site not optimized for that level of traffic can lead to excessive resource usage on your account.
+In this article, I’m going to discuss why having large surges in traffic going to a site not optimized for that level of traffic can lead to excessive resource usage on your account.

-What is a large surge in traffic?
+What is a Large Surge in Traffic?

 A large surge in traffic is going to be different depending on the normal circumstances of your website’s usage.
-For instance if you are currently on a shared server, and have a completely static website with just HTML files and images, then you will be able to handle much larger surges in traffic than a website that relies on running a PHP script and connecting to a database for each and every page request.
+For instance, if you are currently on a shared server, and have a completely static website with just HTML files and images, then you will be able to handle much larger surges in traffic than a website that relies on running a PHP script and connecting to a database for each and every page request.

 Surges in traffic will generally happen when your website is being crawled by automated bots either from search engines or other sources, your website is getting comment spammed or some other form of malicious activity is going on, or you have legitimate traffic going to your website all within a short duration of time.

-As your website gets more and more traffic, this exponentially increases the demand on the server’s resources to fulfil all of your website requests.
+As your website gets more and more traffic, this exponentially increases the demand for the server’s resources to fulfill all of your website requests.
 So as your level of traffic rises, you need to think about either upgrading your account to have more resources, such as what’s available on a VPS (Virtual Private Server) or dedicated server, or you need to optimize your website as much as possible to handle the larger volume of traffic.

 The most common ways to optimize your website are going to be looking at implementing a level of caching to reduce duplicate database calls, limiting the amount of dynamic content you have such as plugins or modules, and also limiting access to your website to only certain users such as not allowing certain bots to crawl your website.